The-Alphabet-Cartel/ash-dash/docs/wiki/future/ash-thrash/enhancements.md

 ## 📋 Overview

-This document tracks potential enhancements and feature ideas for {project_name} beyond the core v5.0 roadmap.
+This document tracks potential enhancements and feature ideas for Ash-Thrash beyond the core v5.0 roadmap.
 Items are organized by priority and implementation complexity.

 ### Priority Legend